-Here is all you need to know about Eknath Shinde, the man behind the political crisis in Maharashtra:
+Here is all you need to know about Eknath Shinde, the new chief minister of Maharashtra:

 Shinde, who moved to a hotel in Gujarat's Surat with the group of rebel MLAs, is Sena's popular leader in Thane where he is credited for strengthening the party.